 Small cell prostate cancer

 Small cell prostate cancer is a rare type of prostate cancer.
 Less than 2 in every 100 prostate cancers (less than 2%) are small cell prostate cancer.
-They can also be classed as a type of neuroendocrine prostate cancer.
+They are a type of prostate cancer.

-Small cell prostate cancers are very different from the most common type of prostate cancer.
-They grow more quickly than other types.
-Most people with small cell prostate cancer have advanced cancer by the time they are diagnosed.
+Small cell prostate cancer is different to the most common type of prostate cancer.
+It grows more quickly than other types.
+Most people with small cell prostate cancer have advanced cancer at diagnosis.
 This means that the cancer has spread to other parts of the body such as the bones.

 The most common symptoms of small cell prostate cancer include:

 You may also have a group of symptoms called paraneoplastic syndrome.
-This is when you have high levels of certain hormones Open a glossary item in the body.
+This is when you have high levels of certain in the body.
 Symptoms of paraneoplastic syndrome include:

 Small cell prostate cancer develops from neuroendocrine cells of the prostate.
 These types of cells don’t make prostate specific antigen (PSA).
 So the PSA level in men with small cell prostate cancer is often normal, or only slightly higher than normal.
 This is different from people with more common types of prostate cancer.